 Who wants to be mindful of their anxiety?
+And what exactly does mindfulness anxiety mean?
 I ask that question a bit tongue in cheek, but how can their be any relief from anxiety by becoming attuned to our inner experience?
-Shouldn't I be taking pills by the handful, or perhaps consuming food or drugs or luxuries or sex as an antidote to my anxiety?
+Shouldn't I be taking pills by the handful, or perhaps consuming food or drugs or luxuries or sex as an antidote to anxiety?

 No, it turns out that there can be relief from anxiety by simply becoming more aware of your thoughts and managing them.
 You do not always have to believe or operate on your thoughts as if they were truth.

 I first experienced that process early in my AA days, when I was desperately trying to rebuild my life, and could not wait for the external world to look just right so I did not have to worry about it, and the Old Timers would say, "Gratitude is the Attitude", and because I was closer to death than life then, and aware that what I had tried to create was a failure, I created a few gratitude thoughts, and felt immediate relief from the anxiety.

 The problem was that that the feeling of relief did not last long, seldom did the feeling last even as long as it might take to consume a beer, and of course I had anxiety about that, since somewhere I had picked up the idea that good feelings where supposed to be as intense as rapture and last forever.